 All women are Women’s History.
 The YWCA has been at the forefront of the most critical social movements for more than 160 years.
-From empowering women and advocating for civil rights to affordable housing and work compensation equity to violence prevention and health care.
+From empowering women and advocating for civil rights to affordable housing and work compensation equity to violence prevention and health care, we are writing women’s history.
 Women and the people who love women have been at the heart of our work since our beginning.
 In Monterey County, this work began at the turn of the 20th century!

 1913 National Board of Young Women’s Christian Association establishes the YWCA Leadership Camp at Asilomar Western Conference Grounds in Pacific Grove.
 This was the first site of what is proudly now YWCA Monterey County.

 1913 YWCA hold a contest to name their property.
 Stanford University student, Helen Salisbury, makes up the word “Asilomar”, meaning refuge-by-the-sea.
 As a result, this becomes one of the first of fifty Hostess Houses operated by the YWCA during and after WWI.

 These institutions sometimes designed by female architects helped bridge the gap between private and public life on the homefront impacted by the war.
 Additionally, they employed more than 1,000 women across the US.
 YWCA reached a milestone in post-colonial women’s history by establishing mass employment for women, by women.